-- C There is a variation to or a deviation from an SOP, QAPP, QAM, or the QMP - C There is a method, protocol, or work plan violation. - When samples or extracts are lost or otherwise cannot be handled by the usual procedure or protocol. - When quality control criteria are exceeded and control cannot be re-established by means defined in an SOP. - C When there is suspect data for any reason. - When data are found to be flawed, of questionable validity, or in violation of good laboratory practices. - In any other circumstances when an analyst, manager, or other staff deems it appropriate to request investigation of a circumstance impacting on data quality.

-14.3.2 Corrective Action Initiated by the QAC and QAM
+- C There is a variation to or a deviation from an SOP, QAPP, QAM, or the QMP - C There is a method, protocol, or work plan violation. - When samples or extracts are lost or otherwise cannot be handled by the usual procedure or protocol. - C When quality control criteria are exceeded and control cannot be re-established by means defined in an SOP. - C When there is suspect data for any reason. - C When data are found to be flawed, of questionable validity, or in violation of good laboratory practices. - C In any other circumstances when an analyst, manager, or other staff deems it appropriate to request investigation of a circumstance impacting on data quality. - 14.3.2 Corrective Action Initiated by the QAC and QAM

 At NAREL, the QAC may initiate corrective action by issuing a corrective action memorandum, addressed to the appropriate Branch Chief, the Laboratory Director, and other concerned parties, which describes the problem and provides a deadline for a formal response.
 The Branch Chief, or a subordinate with delegated responsibility, investigates the problem, identifies probable causes, and takes corrective action.
 The responsible party must report to the QAC the steps taken to solve the problem.
 The QAC evaluates this corrective action report and may accept it or require testing to prove that the problem has been solved.
+The QAC tracks the progress of the corrective action until the problem has been resolved.
 The QAC must maintain documentation of each corrective action.
 The file includes all related memoranda, paper copies of electronic mail messages, and any computer printouts of related data.